Ed Sheeran wins best British record at top UK music awards

 DUBAI "Lion" star Dev Patel talked to Reuters this week about his views on politics, typecasting in the film industry and his next film project.

-LONDON The top British music awards went to young men on Wednesday as Ed Sheeran and Sam Smith bagged the most important trophies in a star-studded Brit Awards show in London.
+LONDON Singer-songwriter Ed Sheeran took home the coveted best album prize at Britain's top music honours on Wednesday for "X" at a star-studded Brit Awards show in London.

-But the grand dame of pop music, Madonna, who performed at the ceremony for the first time in two decades, almost stole the show despite tripping off the stage in the middle of her new single "Living for Love".

-English singer-songwriter Ed Sheeran was the biggest winner of the night, walking away with two of the four Brit Awards he was nominated for.

-He was named the best British solo artist and also took home the coveted best album prize for his second studio album, "X".

-The 24-year-old looked genuinely surprised as he mounted the stage to collect the trophy, a pale pink statuette designed by British artist Tracey Emin.
+The singer looked genuinely surprised as he climbed on the stage to pick up the trophy, a pale pink statuette designed by British artist Tracey Emin.

 "I didn't expect it...
 It's been a very good year for British music", he said.

-Other winners included Paloma Faith for British female artist and rock duo Royal Blood, who defeated popular boy band One Direction to be named the best British band.
+Other winners of the night included Paloma Faith for British female artist and Royal Blood, who defeated popular boy band One Direction to be named the best British band.

 Award for the best international female artist went to Taylor Swift, who opened the show.
-The pop-heavy ceremony also saw performances from Take That, Kanye West and George Ezra.
+The pop-heavy ceremony also saw performances from Take That, Sam Smith and Madonna.

 (Editing by Eric Walsh)